-{\bf Provisioning Fingerprints at Run-time} The Flash and EEPROM memory fingerprints can be accessed during run-time.
-As for SRAM fingerprinting, the most common way is utilizing its initialization pattern as fingerprint, although there are other means~\cite{xu2015reliable} \textit{eg.} using data retention voltage~\cite{xu2015reliable} or intentionally put SRAM cell under a meta-stable state.
-However, those methods usually require customized peripheral circuitry that tends to be unavailable in COTS devices.
+Flash and EEPROM memory fingerprints can be accessed during run-time.
+However, for SRAM fingerprinting, the most common method is to utilize its initialization pattern at power-up as a fingerprint, although there are other means~\cite{xu2015reliable}; for example using data retention voltage~\cite{xu2015reliable} or intentionally putting SRAM cells under a meta-stable state.
+Those methods usually require customized peripheral circuitry, which tends to be unavailable in COTS devices.
 Thus, SRAM fingerprinting generally requires power cycling to read the start-up values.
-As a matter of fact, some low-end microcontrollers allow direct control to the power of individual SRAM bank~\cite{semiconductor2016nrf52832}; for example, the low-end nRF52832 studied in this work.
-Consequently, by leveraging such feature, SRAM fingerprint based root-keys can be requested during {\it run-time}.
+As a matter of fact, some low-end microcontrollers allow direct control over the powering of individual SRAM banks~\cite{semiconductor2016nrf52832} (e.g., the low-end nRF52832 studied in this work).
+Consequently, by leveraging such a feature, SRAM fingerprint-based root keys can be requested during {\it run-time}.